meogrady/OrangeHRM-Win10-Java/README.md

 * [Setup](#setup)

 ## General info
-This project is a simple test automation framrwork and corresponding automated test scripts.
+This project is a simple test automation framework and corresponding automated test functional scripts.
+It's purpose is to provide learning and practice in developing such a framework using the OrangeHRM live demo website.

 ## Technologies
 Project is created with:
 * Java version: 11.0.9
-* Selenium Webdriver verion: 3.141.59
+* Selenium Webdriver version: 3.141.59
 * Maven version: n.nn
 * TestNG version: 7.1.0